ishadvay3928/Data-Analytics-Projects/Hero-DMC-Heart-Institute-Dashboard/README.md

 ## Overview

-This dashboard provides a comprehensive overview of hospital admissions and patient demographics for Hero DMC Heart Institute, Dayanand Medical College & Hospital.
+This dashboard provides a comprehensive overview of hospital admissions and patient demographics for Hero DMC Heart Institute, Unit of Dayanand Medical College and Hospital, Ludhiana, Punjab, India.
 It presents key metrics related to patient characteristics, admission details, lab values, and outcomes.
 The dashboard aims to facilitate data-driven decision-making and improve operational efficiency by providing insights into patient flow and clinical trends.

 ## Key Features